Our Services

 Helpful Resources

-Doxycycline side effects include stomach upset, pill esophagitis, sun sensitivity, and mild rashes, while rare but serious problems can involve severe allergic or skin reactions, liver injury, or increased pressure in the skull.
+Doxycycline side effects most often include stomach upset, pill esophagitis, sun sensitivity, and mild rashes.
+Rare but serious risks include severe allergic or skin reactions, liver injury, and increased pressure in the skull (intracranial hypertension).

-For mild symptoms, continue the medication with a full glass of water, stay upright, consider taking it with food if allowed, and use sun protection; call your prescriber for moderate or worsening symptoms, and seek emergency care for breathing trouble, severe rash, vision changes, or jaundice.
-There are several factors to consider that can change your next steps, so see the complete details below.
+For mild symptoms: take doxycycline with a full glass of water, remain upright for 30 minutes, take with food if permitted, and use sun protection.
+Contact your prescriber for moderate or worsening symptoms.
+Seek emergency care immediately for difficulty breathing, severe rash, vision changes, or yellowing of the skin or eyes (jaundice).

 Like all medications, doxycycline can cause side effects.
 Most are mild and manageable.
 A few are more serious and require medical attention.
 Understanding why these reactions happen — and when to act — can help you stay calm and make informed decisions.